 Ironically enough, immediately after it had been established the existence of the Station was endangered by plans to build a huge oil refinery just a few kilometres away!
 However, in 1972 after a colourful "media war", the Finnish Government decided not to build the refinery because of its harmful effects on Tvärminne Zoological Station.
 In those days, the Station started to carefully monitor land use and environmental affairs on Cape Hankoniemi and the surrounding area.

 During the decades that have passed since the planning of the four new buildings, marine science has developed into a more laboratory orientated science and the importance of experimental studies has steadily increased.
 Accordingly, our laboratory building became outdated and could not meet the requirements of modern science.
 In order to up-date the available facilities at the Station a thorough reorganisation and reconstruction of the building was carried out in 1997-98.
 In addition, two smaller laboratories for summer time experimental studies were built.
-Now the next update is being planned.
+In autumn 2021, the next upgrade was initiated, with the renewal of e.g. the aquarium facilities and climate rooms in the main building.